-Our highly specialized team works with nurses and doctors who have witnessed thousands of labors and births, providing the medical insight necessary to prove your case.
+We have a team of highly specialized birth injury team of nurses and doctors who have witnessed thousands of labors and births.
 Since 1958, our firm has been awarded tens of millions of dollars for birth injury victims and over $2 billion on behalf of all our clients.

 Call (215) 866-2424 to begin a free consultation today!

-To effectively prevent shoulder dystocia injuries, it is crucial for your doctor to identify risk factors in your pregnancy that could lead to this condition.
+To effectively prevent shoulder dystocia, it is crucial for your doctor to identify risk factors in your pregnancy that could lead to this condition.